codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do hens stay fit?
-They always egg-cercise!
+A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+How many bytes are in a single Kibibyte?
- 1. IRC
+ 1. 1024
- 2. FTP
+ 2. 1240
- 3. HTTPS
+ 3. 1000
- 4. HTTP
+ 4. 2400

 <details>
   <summary>Answer</summary>
-  IRC
+  1024
 </details>